A holiday in Rome people will not forget

 1. Black Mass 2.
 The Invocation 3.
 Burnt Offerings 4.
 The Hex 5.
 Possessed 6.
 Call For The Exorcist 7.
 Death By Bewitchment 8.
 The Trial 9.
 Execution Of The Witches 10.
 Consuming Flames Of Redemption 11.
 Megawatt Mayhem 12.
 Riding To Hell 13.
 Queen Of The Dead 14.
 Lucifer's Lament 15.
 The Banishment

-This album must be one of the strangest releases in speed/thrash metal ever.
-In an old interview the producer - David DeFeis from Virgin Steele, of all people - told that the band fell apart during the recording and he basically finished the album.
-Whatever, the result is definitely interesting.
-The music is classic speed/thrash metal with some original riffs, a hint of melody, and a few haunting intros/outros that add to the blackened feel of this thing.
-Despite its age and occasionally almost unbearable vocals, the material still sounds fairly strong and inventive today.
-Too bad the sound quality of my copy leaves something to be desired.
-That and the fact that the cover art of this particular album is very uncute, though somehow the band picture in the inner sleeve seems a lot more disturbing...
-If there ever was an evil record out there, this would be it.
+Apparently conceived as more a short-lived studio project than a serious band, Exorcist must be one of the strangest acts in the history of thrash metal.
+Whatever the motives behind it all, Nightmare Theatre is definitely interesting.
+The music is very old-fashioned and atmospheric speed/thrash metal with some catchy riffs, a hint of melody, and a few haunting though sometimes overly dramatic intros/outros that add to the blackened feel of this album.
+Despite its age, the material still sounds fairly strong and even original today.
+Too bad the sound quality leaves something to be desired.
+That, and the fact that the cover art of this release is particularly uncute - which on the other hand just seems to match the theatrical nature of the whole thing.

 EXPLICIT HATE - A View Of The Other Side